 However, other limitation periods are set out in the Civil Liability Act, 1961, the Liability for Defective Products Act 1991 and the Civil Liability and Courts Act 2004.

-If an action is commenced within the limitation period, it will become statute barred and the defendant will have a good defence to the claim.
+If an action is not commenced within the limitation period, it will become statute barred and the defendant will have a good defence to the claim.

 In general, when calculating the time period, it commences on the date that the cause of action occurred.
-However there are exceptions eg if the plaintiff is under a disability, where the defendant is deceased, where claims have to be submitted to the Injuries Board in the first instance and in certain personal injury actions where the plaintiff only discovers at a later date that they have a cause of action.
+However, there are exceptions eg if the plaintiff is under a disability, where the defendant is deceased, where claims have to be submitted to the Injuries Board in the first instance and in certain personal injury actions where the plaintiff only discovers at a later date that they have a cause of action.

 Actions in Tort